 Children and adults look at playgrounds from two different perspectives.
 Kids see opportunities to run, play, jump and chase.
 They see challenges in climbing high and going fast.
 Adults have other views of how a playground should be.
 They want kids to develop muscle and coordination, but they want assurance that risks are reduced.

 Playgrounds across the nation have evolved over generations.
-Today’s playground equipment is much more durable than past pieces, and it’s designed with safety as a paramount concern.
+Today’s playground equipment and playground ground material are much more durable than in the past, and it’s designed with safety as a paramount concern.
 Gone are dangerous devices like teeter-totters and see-saws.
 Adventure walls, tunnels and rope meshes are popular placements.
 So are spiral slides and zip lines.

 What’s also changed are playground ground cover options.
 Playground ground materials used to be limited to hard grass, gravel, sand or even concrete.
 These outdoor playground ground covers accounted for numerous injuries from falls and hard landings.
 Some falls resulted in traumatic brain injuries (TBIs), and sometimes, they were fatal.